Final Projects

 Each project will consist of three parts:

-Note: The main purpose of the proposal is to allow the instructors to judge the scope of the project and provide feedback prior to the students beginning analysis.
+The purpose of the proposal is to ensure your project has an appropriate scope and to allow instructors to provide early feedback.
 In some cases, instructors may request a brief meeting to clarify details or suggest alternative approaches.

 Project notes